Marvell Technology, Inc. (NASDAQ:MRVL) Shares Sold by Credit Suisse AG

 Marvell Technology Announces Dividend

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, October 26th.
-Stockholders of record on Friday, October 7th were paid a dividend of $0.06 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, October 26th.
+Investors of record on Friday, October 7th were issued a $0.06 dividend.
 The ex-dividend date of this dividend was Thursday, October 6th.
-This represents a $0.24 annualized dividend and a dividend yield of 0.56%.
-Marvell Technology’s dividend payout ratio is presently -92.31%.
+This represents a $0.24 annualized dividend and a yield of 0.56%.
+Marvell Technology’s dividend payout ratio is currently -92.31%.

 Marvell Technology Company Profile